Asking an employee to move to another office

-Question: When an employer is asking an employee to move to another office location, is there a risk of constructive dismissal?
-If so, what can the employer do to mitigate that risk in case a relocation is required?
+Question: When asking an employee to move to another office location, is there a risk of constructive dismissal?
+If so, what can an employer do to mitigate that risk in case a relocation is required?

 Other factors courts may consider include the relative positions at each place of employment, the terms of the employment contract, industry standards, geographic distance, and the effect on the employee’s personal and family life.